OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 ### Master Script

 - **`00-Master-run-all.py`** is a Python master script that:
-   - sets project paths,
+   - sets project paths
-   - calls Stata do-files in batch mode, and
+   - calls Stata do-files in batch mode
-   - runs all Python scripts.
+   - runs all Python scripts

 ### Stata Setup